raidel123/AlzheTect/README.md

 ```

 ## Results
 After executing the main script using the command above ([Run](#Run)), the results will be saved to the results directory.
+The results are based on the patients from the test file, located in the directory "trunk/src/test/TADPOLE_test.csv"